swtv-kaist/cs458-spring23/README.md

 ### Part III: Automated Test Generation (Fuzzing and Concolic Testing (a.k.a., Dynamic Symbolic Execution))
-- Apr 27, May 2: Modern fuzzing technique overview (i.e., coverage-guided automated blackbox testing)
+- May 2: Modern fuzzing technique overview (i.e., coverage-guided automated blackbox testing)

 - May 4: No class